1989 Chinese protests by region: Shanghai

+Demonstrations in Shanghai reached a peak of more than 300,000 participants.
+After the Shanghai-based newspaper World Economic Herald published coverage following Hu Yaobang's death, Jiang Zemin, then secretary of the Chinese Communist Party Shanghai Committee, took disciplinary action against the newspaper, contributing to demands for "freedom of the press".

+Following the June Fourth crackdown, protests and unrest occurred near Shanghai railway station, and railway carriages were burned.
+Shanghai subsequently became the first city in China to execute participants in post-June Fourth unrest.
+Jiang Zemin was later promoted to General Secretary of the Chinese Communist Party, replacing Zhao Ziyang.

 On April 17, 1989, small posters related to Hu Yaobang's death started to show up around Shanghai university campuses.
 During the next day several impromptu groups comprising thousands of students started to publicly mourn Hu.
 One group went so far as to demand to meet officials of the municipal government but ended up unsuccessful.

 Until April 23 most student activity had been relatively lax, but after incident in which Qin Benli of the newspaper the World Economic Forum published unedited accounts from the leadership in Shanghai, students and journalists became more agitated.

 Large protests in Shanghai occurred after the publication of the April 26 Editorial and would continue well through the Yuan Mu dialogue of April 29.

 After having taken a break, on May 2 the students in Shanghai marched on towards the People's Square in crowds that roughly conjoined into one of roughly 7,000.
 While in the square the students conducted sit-ins, heard and made speeches, and signed petitions to the cities leadership.
 After police barred bystanders from entering the Square, the students then moved onto the Bund where their numbers swelled to about 8,000 and where they also conducted a sit-in that lasted into the late evening.